-Happy Mother's Day to you all!
-At this time, I am writing to you from my parent's coastal Maine home, which we recently inherited and underwent interior renovations all winter.
+Happy Mother’s Day to you all!
+At this time, I am writing to you from my parent’s coastal Maine home, which we recently inherited and underwent interior renovations all winter.
 AND can I tell you how wonderful it feels to be back here after a long winter away!!
-To learn more about this family home and early renovations, click HERE.
+The first thing I brought out was the brown and white antique transferware dish collection.

 This post is a second in a series that I am going to share with you entitled “In My Mother’s Home…”, where I will share many of her and my father’s antique collections, furniture, and house that we are now so fortunate to call home too.